Mariam Yahia Ibrahim Ishag: Background

 In response, Meriam Ibrahim said that she has always been a Christian and never committed apostasy.
 Her half-brother, Al Samani Al Hadi Mohamed Abdullah, admitted he had instigated the charges against her and maintained she should be executed.
 Meriam Ibrahim's husband and her lawyers have alleged that her half-brother and half-sister had turned her in because they wanted to take over Meriam Ibrahim's successful businesses, which included a hair salon, agricultural land and a general convenience store in a shopping mall.

 Prison and family conditions

 Meriam Yahia Ibrahim Ishag was held in Omdurman Federal Women's Prison with Martin Wani, her 20-month-old son.
 Visitors were Initially not allowed; when her husband finally saw Meriam Ibrahim, she was shackled and had swollen legs.
 Muslim scholars visited her daily reciting the Koran and trying to pressure her to convert.

+Speaking at a conference organised by Aid to the Church in Need, in Rome, October 2025, Mariam Ibrahim described her ordeal, saying "I spent Christmas 2013 in prison.
+I discovered I was pregnant just before being jailed.
+That first night in the cell I was terrified and could only pray.
+My mother had passed away, my father’s family rejected me, and the media called me ‘unclean’, ‘infidel’ and ‘deserving of death’.”
+She described how she managed to pray and read the Bible while in prison: “I had to cut its pages and hide them in my hair so I could read them in the bathroom.
+That was the only place I could open it without being discovered.
+I still carry that prison Bible with me everywhere I go.”